NEAR: Neighborhood Edge AggregatoR for Graph Classification: Introduction

-To overcome this limitation, we propose Neighborhood Edge AggregatoR (NEAR), a framework that enables the graph representation to reflect the relationships between the nodes in the neighborhoods.
-Our idea was inspired by certain graph structures that cannot be classified by previous GNN frameworks.
-In recent years, some graph classification architectures used features related to the local structure of graphs, such as local clustering coefficient or return probability\cite{diffpool,retgk}, or used a method such as hierarchical pooling to handle this problem\cite{diffpool}.
-However, there is not an approach up to date to solving this problem within the recursive learning process in GNN.
-Our proposed algorithm aggregates relationships between the nodes in the neighborhood and combines those with the existing feature vectors by incorporating NEAR and GIN \cite{xu2018how} frameworks.
-The algorithm proposed in this paper outperformed current state-of-the-art algorithms in various graph classification tasks, and overcame the limitation mentioned above.
+To overcome this limitation, we propose Neighborhood Edge AggregatoR (NEAR), a simple framework that aggregates edges in a neighborhood of a given node.
+Our idea was inspired by noticing that certain graph structures that cannot be classified by previous 1-hop based message-passing GNN frameworks.
+Incorporating NEAR and graph isomorphism network (GIN) \citep{xu2018how} framework, we can combine relationships between the nodes in the neighborhood and the existing node feature vectors.
+Our proposed algorithm enables the graph representation to reflect the relationships between the nodes in the neighborhood.

 Our main contributions can be summarized as follows.